Degenerate Addition Formulas of the KP Hierarchy and Applications: New addition formula for theta functions of Riemann surfaces

-The author would like to thank Kanehisa Takasaki for valuable comments on the manuscript and for informing him the reference \cite{Zabrodin2025}.
-He would also like to thank Yasuhiko Yamada for the comments on the possibility of the extension of Theorem \ref{main-th} and Theorem \ref{main-th-2}, which is now Theorem \ref{main-th-3}, and to Jipeng Cheng for sending him papers \cite{He-Li-Cheng2002,Wang-Chen-Cheng2025}.
+The author would like to thank Kanehisa Takasaki for valuable comments on the manuscript and for informing him the reference~\cite{Zabrodin2025}.
+He would also like to thank Yasuhiko Yamada for the comments on the possibility of the extension of Theorems~\ref{main-th} and~\ref{main-th-2}, which is now Theorem~\ref{main-th-3}, to Jipeng Cheng for sending him papers~\cite{He-Li-Cheng2002,Wang-Chen-Cheng2025} and to Xing Li for comments which helped him to revise the draft.
+Finally, he thanks anonymous referees for careful reading the manuscript and for their valuable comments and corrections which helped him to improve the manuscript.
 This work was supported by JSPS KAKENHI Grant Number JP24K06787.